Contact

 Background

-Dr Neil Chapman is a consultant in general and cardiovascular medicine and clinical pharmacology at Imperial College Healthcare NHS Trust and honorary senior lecturer at Imperial College London.
+Dr Neil Chapman is a consultant in general and cardiovascular medicine and clinical pharmacology at Imperial College Healthcare NHS Trust (ICHT).
 He qualified from the University of Cambridge before training in general medicine, clinical pharmacology and hypertension in London and at the University of Sydney, Australia.

-He sees outpatients with all aspects of hypertension, including confirmation and investigation of newly-diagnosed hypertension, ambulatory blood pressure monitoring, secondary hypertension, resistant and hard-to-control hypertension and patients who find it hard to tolerate usual treatments.
-He looks after inpatients with acute and general internal medical problems.
+He sees outpatients with all aspects of hypertension (including confirmation and investigation of newly-diagnosed hypertension, ambulatory blood pressure monitoring, investigation and management of secondary hypertension, resistant and hard-to-control hypertension and patients who find it hard to tolerate usual treatments) and those at increased cardiovascular risk.

 Expertise